mperov/docker-ubuntu16.04_builder_ergochip-toolchain/README.md

 ### Troubleshooting

-If your GitLab password contains special symbols, e.g. @, you may use hex code instead of special symbol.
+If your GitLab login and/or password contains special symbols, e.g. @, you may use hex code instead of special symbol.
 For example, special symbol @ is 0x40 in hex code.

 So, in your password use %40 instead of @ - `GitLabPassword='p%40ssword'` instead of `GitLabPassword='p@ssword'`